“You can have any colour you like as long as it’s black.”

 The implications of this for architecture are enormous.
 If we’re talking about image, then the branding of architects is not a sideshow but the main event.
 When Rem Koolhaas or Patrik Schumacher talk about the integration of design and communications, they’re talking about the integration of design and personal branding.
 I doubt Zaha Hadid has read The Autopoiesis of Architecture.
-She’s no need to as the brand’s been pretty much secured.
-Theory’s not really had much to do with her star trek – and I wish her well and good luck!
+She doesn’t have to as the brand’s pretty much secured.
+Theory’s not really had much to do with her particular star trek – and I wish her well and good luck!
 Guest speaker/judge/celebrity trumps university tenure/dull treatises anyday.
 We just want to be entertained.

 So then, in order to have popular keywords in the architecture communications space, we can conclude that:

 - Being perceived as cutting edge or avant garde or the Next Big Thing is a plus – a Good Thing.
 It never did any architect any harm.
 Even when you prostitute your early promise and whatever artistic credentials people once credited you with it’s no problem – people have short memories and don’t want to see you betray whatever they imagine to be left of them.
 They’ll ignore it as they’d rather pretend they’ve grown with you.
 A deadly circle.
 Early enthusiasts become later defenders.

 - Expensive is good.
 What appeals to the rich is always exclusive.
 Alberti knew it.
 Palladio milked it.
 Wren franchised it.